11 Men Ariana Grande Has Dated, Including New Boyfriend Ethan Slater

 Grande and Gomez were first linked together in February 2020, though it wasn't until May of that year that they finally confirmed their romance in the singer's "Stuck With U" video with Bieber.
 Seven months later, the pair got engaged.
 Alongside a series of photos showing off her stunning engagement ring, Grande announced the news on Instagram, simply writing, "forever n then some."

-Shortly after news broke of Grande and Gomez's separation, People reported on July 20 that Grande had moved on with her "Wicked" costar Slater (who plays Boq in the film).
+Shortly after news broke of Grande and Gomez's separation, People reported on July 20 that she had moved on with her "Wicked" costar Slater (who plays Boq in the film).

 Grande and Slater reportedly only started dating after the singer and Gomez separated definitively in January.
-Slater had also already reportedly separated from his wife of four years, Lilly Jay, whom he shares one child with — a son named Ezra who they welcomed in August 2022.
+Slater had also already reportedly separated from his wife of four years, Lilly Jay, whom he shares one child with — a son named Ezra, who was born in August 2022.

 While the pair has kept their relationship incredibly under wraps, they were spotted walking arm-in-arm while on a date night at Walt Disney World in Orlando, FL, on Sept.
 22 in photos obtained by TMZ.
 Then, in October, TMZ published photos of the pair having a romantic dinner date in New York City, proving they're still going strong.